awsdocs/aws-php-developers-guide/doc_source/s3-examples-creating-buckets.rst

 Credentials
 -----------

-Before running the example code, configure your AWS credentials, as described in :doc:`guide_credentials` and import the |sdk-php|.
+Before running the example code, configure your AWS credentials, as described in :doc:`guide_credentials`.
+Then import the |sdk-php|.

 **Imports**